 The steps described on this page are required for publishing an app on the Oculus Store.
 All other feature integrations described in the Developer Guide are optional.

-Once you’ve created your application in the Developer Center, go to the API page, retrieve the App Id, and start integrating the SDK.
+Once you’ve created your application in the Developer Dashboard, go to the API page, retrieve the App Id, and start integrating the SDK.

 All developers, including mobile developers, need to install the Oculus runtime from https://www.oculus.com/setup/.